It’s a fact that even the best content writers and search engine optimizers occasionally strike out with a new piece of content.

 Learn where your traffic is coming from by defining your main traffic sources.

 If a majority of your content’s traffic is coming from Facebook, post more of your content on your Facebook page.

-If hardly any is coming from your email newsletters, it may be time to restructure your emails.
+If hardly any is coming from your email newsletters, it may be time to restructure them.

-Perhaps the first week, there are only two conversions and you begin to doubt the content entirely.
+Perhaps in the first week, there are only two conversions, and you begin to doubt the content entirely.